Impurity with a resonance in the vicinity of the Fermi energy: Density of the Fermi gas

 The behavior of the density presented in Fig.~\ref{fig_density} can be connected to node counting in Friedel's sum rule (for an introduction to the rule, see, e.g.,~\cite{Coleman}).
-If $k_R\gg k_F$, the number of full oscillations of the density within the range $r\in[r_I,R]$ should be equal to the number of fermions $N$ in the bath.
-If the resonance lies inside the Fermi sea, the fermions ``rearrange'' and the number of nodes in $r\in[r_I,R]$ is $N-1$.
-To illustrate this, we calculate the density, $\Delta \rho_{\text{res}}(r)$, for different values of $k_R$, see Fig.~\ref{fig_density}(a).
-The profile of the density reveals the deformation for $|k_F-k_R|<\sqrt{\Gamma}$, i.e., when the fermions at the Fermi level are coupled to the quasibound state.
+If $k_R\gg k_F$, the number of full oscillations of $\rho(r)$ within the range $r\in[r_I,R]$ should be equal to the number of $s$-wave fermions $N_s$ in the bath.
+If the resonance lies inside the Fermi sea, the fermions ``rearrange'' and the number of nodes in $r\in[r_I,R]$ is $N_s-1$.
+To illustrate this, we calculate the density, $\Delta \rho_{\text{res}}(r)$, for different values of $k_R$~[see Fig.~\ref{fig_density}(a)].
+The profile of the density reveals the deformation for $|k_F-k_R|<\sqrt{\Gamma}$, i.e., when the fermions at the Fermi level ``rearrange''.

 To provide further analytical insight into the functional form of the density when $k_R\approx k_F$, we use the approximate form of the phase shift~\eqref{eq_phase_shift_approximate} with $\delta_{0}(k)\to\delta_{F}\equiv \delta_0(k_F)$.
 In what follows we also assume that $\delta_0(k_R)=\delta_0(k_F)$.
-Such a simplification allows us to approximate the density as follows
+Such a simplification allows us to approximate the density as follows:

 where

 and